PHOTOS: Tropical Storm Hilary moves through San Diego

 Thousands of San Diego Gas & Electric customers were also without power throughout the afternoon and evening due to Hilary.

-Trees and branches knocked over by strong winds were reported across the city in areas including La Jolla, Mission Hills and Allied Gardens.
+Trees and branches knocked over by strong winds were reported across the city.

-From the Tijuana River Valley to Oceanside, here are photos of the historic weather event from FOX 5 crews, viewers and photojournalists:
+From the Tijuana River Valley to Oceanside, here are photos of the historic weather event:

 Counties north of San Diego were also hit hard by Hilary, with heavy rainfall particularly battering communities in the mountain and desert areas.